Kirushanr/CSCI992-Beta/README.md

 # Repository Guide
 1. Fork the repository
-2. Pull the changes from Master branch to Development
+2. Create a branch (yourname-development)
-3. Commit your changes to development branch
+3. Push the changes to the branch you have created
 4. Create a pull request
+5. Pull request will be reviewed and branch will be merged with master